Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Quantum coherence and interference in QW

+In QW, probability amplitudes coherently superimpose while propagating and generates interference at different sites.
+Quantum interference is to explore the amount of wave or particle nature at the same time.
+According to complementarity relation for interference, the knowledge of which-path information limits the interference visibility in an interference experiment\,\cite{GY88, E96}.
+However, visibility implies lack of particle nature and which-path information implies lack of wave nature.
+Quantum coherence can be used as to quantify the wave nature and which-path information in the discrete-time quantum walk.

-In quantum interference, probability amplitudes coherently superimpose while propagating and generate interference at different sites.
-Coherence of an optical field can be seen as the ability to produce interference as shown in schematic view of Young's double-slit experiment.
-Degree of spatial coherence of light for double-slit experiment in context of quantum theory has already been derived\,\cite{30}.
-An isolated one step view of QW at position $x$ and a nearest neighbouring site in one dimension has a similar set-up as the Young's double-slit experiment as shown in Fig.\,\ref{fig1}.
-For a given Hilbert space $H$ with basis $i \in \mathds{I}$, all the density matrices which are diagonal in this basis are incoherent\,\cite{32}.
-Therefore, coherence for a given density matrix can be defined by the off-diagonal elements of the matrix and coherence in system is a necessary condition for interference.
-The normalised coherence measure can be used to quantify the total amount of interference in a Hilbert space for a system at a given time $t$ and the normalised coherence measure for a density matrix $\rho$ with dimensionality $N$ of the Hilbert space is given by,
+Classically, coherence of an optical field can be seen as the ability to produce interference as shown in schematic view of the $N$-path interference when $N=2$ in Fig.\,\ref{fig1}.
+Degree of spatial coherence of light for two-path intereference experiment in context of quantum theory has already been derived\,\cite{30}.
+In quantum mechanics, all the diagonal density matrices in the Hilbert space of basis $\ket{i}$ such that $i \in \mathbb{I}$ are incoherent\,\cite{32}.
+Therefore, coherence for a given density matrix can be defined by the off-diagonal elements of the matrix.
+The normalised coherence measure for a density matrix $\rho$ with dimensionality $N$ of the Hilbert space is given by,

-If the dimensionality of the position Hilbert space of the QW is $N$ then the dimensionality of the Hilbert space of QW is $2N$ due to the $2$ dimensionality of the particle (or coin) Hilbert space in the Eq.\,(\ref{eq14}).
+In discrete-time QW, if dimensionality of the position Hilbert space is $N$ and the dimensionality of the coin Hilbert space is $2$, then the dimensionality of the complete Hilbert space of QW is $2N$ in the Eq.\,\eqref{eq14}.
 The normalised coherence measure above is same as the coherence measure based on the quantifier of quantum coherence\,\cite{31, 32}.

+Quantum coherence can be used to quantify the interference in the system\,\cite{MQSP15}.
+For QW set-up, the internal state of walker forms the incoherent bases at each position.
+Therefore, wave nature can be quantified in terms of quantum coherence of the internal state of the walker (or coin Hilbert state) given by,

+and $\dfrac{1}{N}$ times of $C(\rho_c)$ will quantify the wave nature of the walker over the whole position space of size $N$ after $t \approx N/2$-time steps.
+The particle nature is given by which-way information and can be quantified by the upper bound of the success probability in the position state of the quantum walk which is given by,